mavisluan/tweet/README.md

 ## Tweet Project

-This is a simple twitter card project, built with ReactJS.
-It displays tweet cards with static data.
+- This is a simple twitter card project, built with ReactJS.

-Each card shows a user's avatar, user name, message, posting time from now and buttons to reply, retweet and like the tweet.
+- It displays tweet cards.

 ## Project Screenshot